| NEW YORK/BLOOMINGTON, Minnesota

 Stores such as Target Corp (TGT.N) opened hours before midnight on Thursday to try to capture a bigger piece of the retail pie.
 The move seemed to bring out a different type of shopper than the usual one who grabs the "Black Friday" deals, analysts said.

-By Friday morning, some shoppers, like Christian Alcantara, 18, at a J.C.
+That meant by Friday morning, some shoppers, like Christian Alcantara, 18, at a J.C.
 Penney Co Inc (JCP.N) store in Queens, New York, had already made a lot of their purchases.
 J.C.
 Penney stuck to a more traditional 6 a.m.
 EST (1100 GMT) Friday opening.

 "They should open earlier.
 I've been everywhere else and I've already shopped," he said.

 Shoppers like Alcantara are likely to force holdouts like J.C.
-Penney to move their post-Thanksgiving sales into Thursday night next year, said Liz Ebert, retail lead at consulting firm
+Penney to move their post-Thanksgiving sales into Thursday night next year, said Liz Ebert, retail lead at consulting firm KPMG LLP.

 "There will be pressure on them.
 There'll be an expansion of it next year," Ebert said.

 Hard data on "Black Friday" store traffic will not come in until this weekend.
 But analysts said retailers who opened early brought in a non-traditional Black Friday shopper, with more families coming in together and buying more than just the "doorbuster" sale items.

 "I've never seen parents bring so many kids on Black Friday," Toys R Us Chief Executive Jerry Storch said.